AcalaNetwork/acala-subql-services/README.md

 a collection of acala/karura sub-query services.

 # Update Log
+2. 2022-07-14: update subql-utils version in `acala transfer subql ipfs`
-1. 2020-07-04: Fix code error in `loan subql`, which will effects `loans.transferLoan`
+1. 2022-07-04: Fix code error in `loan subql`, which will effects `loans.transferLoan`

 ## 1. Acala-subql(Deprecated and may be removed at any time)